furstyferret-dev/bldcmotor/README.md

 # Brushless DC motor control

-This library provides a means to control the cheap three-phase brushless DC motors available from AliExpress and similar sources.
+This library provides a means to control the cheap three-phase brushless DC motors available from AliExpress and similar sources using an ESP32 or similar, without requiring a separate controller (which rarely regulate speed anyway).
 They are often described as suitable for massage guns owing to their high torque.

 ![image](https://github.com/furstyferret-dev/bldcmotor/assets/56730846/5bdcd9d1-693f-4d4e-abae-f2794de49ef5)